coderabbitai/ai-pr-reviewer/README.md

 - `OPENAI_API_KEY`: use this to authenticate with OpenAI API.
 You can get one [here](https://platform.openai.com/account/api-keys).
 Please add this key to your GitHub Action secrets.
+- `OPENAI_API_ORG`: (optional) use this to use the specified organisation with OpenAI API if you have multiple.
+Please add this key to your GitHub Action secrets.

 ### Models: `gpt-4` and `gpt-3.5-turbo`